Preciousomonze/woocommerce-phone-validator/README.md

 ## Description

 Woo Phone Number Validator is a WordPress plugin for entering and validating international telephone numbers.
 It adds a flag dropdown to the Billing phone number field on the checkout page of WooCommerce.
+It forces users to enter a valid phone number before being able to checkout.
-This plugin is based on https://intl-tel-input.com/ developed by Jack O'Connor.
+#This plugin is based on https://intl-tel-input.com/ developed by [Jack O'Connor](https://github.com/jackocnr/).
 Just install and activate the plugin, no settings is required.

 ### Suggestions / Feature Request